azanafzal3/SEMESTER-2/README.md

 └── README.md
 ---

-## 👨‍💻 Author
+## 📬 Contact

+For any queries or suggestions:

-**Muhammad Azan Afzal**
+Muhammad Azan Afzal
 Roll No: 22I-1741
-National University of Computer and Emerging Sciences (FAST-NUCES), Islamabad
+FAST NUCES Islamabad

 ---

 ## 📃 License

-This repository is for academic use and learning purposes only.
+This repository is intended for educational purposes only.